6 Best Cashback Credit Cards in Singapore (Aug 2025)

 Online Promo

-at yuu merchants, with no min. spend and no cap
+at participating merchants with no min. spend

-Up to 18% Cash Rebates
+Up to 18% cash rebates

 on all other spend